r-rayns/inky_dash/README.md

 npm install; npm run build
 ```

-The build will be output to the `./frontend/out` directory.
+The build will be output to the `./frontend/dist` directory.

-Move the contents of the build from the `out` directory to the `./backend/public` directory
+Move the contents of the build from the `dist` directory to the `./backend/public` directory

 ### 3. Transfer the project to the Raspberry Pi